 The Future of Data Mining

 The shift from written to electronic health records has played a huge part in the push to use patient data to improve areas of the healthcare industry.
-The adoption of electronic health records have allowed healthcare professionals to distribute the knowledge across all sectors of healthcare, which in turn, helps reduce medical errors, provide thorough documentation and improve patient care and satisfaction.
+The adoption of electronic health records have allowed healthcare professionals to distribute the knowledge across all sectors of healthcare, which in turn, helps reduce medical errors and improve patient care and satisfaction.

 Data mining is also projected to help cut costs.
-If the U.S. healthcare industry continues to use big data to drive efficiency and quality, the potential value could reach more than $300 billion per year, according to a 2011 report from the McKinsey Global Institute.
+If the U.S. healthcare industry continues to use big data to drive efficiency and quality, the value could be significant.
+According to research from McKinsey and Company, system wide data analytics efforts could cut overall healthcare costs by 12-17%.

 The future of healthcare may well depend on using data mining to decrease healthcare costs, identify treatment plans and best practices, measure effectiveness, detect fraudulent insurance and medical claims, and ultimately, improve the standard of patient care.